 American Bulldogs – They tend to have allergies, both food and environmental.
 Environmental probably because of their short-haired skin which is more exposed.
 Canine ichthyosiform dermatoses, a genetic defect can also be noticed in the pups here.

 Affenpinschers – Dogs like Pinschers, that are with low thyroid function tend to have a sparse coat, with thinning and alopecia along the flanks.
 The coat and skin tend to be dry and flaky.
 This leads to it being more prone to skin infections and allergies.
-You may also be interested in Miniature Pinscher.
+Know about the cost of owning an Affenpinscher here.

 Pitbull Terriers – Demodex, or tiny mites that live in hair follicles, can affect dogs with a weak immune system